ray-project/ray/doc/source/serve/production-guide/kubernetes.md

 * Prepare a Kubernetes cluster
 * Deploy a KubeRay operator

-(serve-deploy-app-on-kuberay)=
-## Deploying a Serve application
+## RayService CR Inspection

-Once the KubeRay controller is running, you can manage your Ray Serve application by creating and updating a `RayService` custom resource (CR).
+Once the KubeRay controller is running, you can manage your Ray Serve application by creating and updating a `RayService` custom resource (CR). ([example](https://github.com/ray-project/kuberay/blob/release-0.5/ray-operator/config/samples/ray_v1alpha1_rayservice.yaml))
-`RayService` custom resources consist of the following:
-- a `KubeRay` `RayCluster` config defining the cluster that the Serve application runs on.
-- a Ray Serve [config](serve-in-production-config-file) defining the Serve application to run on the cluster.

-:::{tip}
+Under the `spec` section in the `RayService` CR, you can find the following fields:
+`serviceUnhealthySecondThreshold`: represents the threshold in seconds that defines when a service is considered unhealthy.
+Default is 60 seconds.
+When the service is unhealthy, the KubeRay Service controller will try to recreate a new cluster and deploy the application to the new cluster.
+`deploymentUnhealthySecondThreshold`: represents the threshold in seconds that defines when the ray dashboard is considered unhealthy.
+Default is 60 seconds.
+When the ray dashboard is unhealthy, the KubeRay Service controller will try to recreate a new cluster and deploy the application to the new cluster.
+`serveConfig`: represents the Serve config that will be used to deploy the application.
 You can use the `--kubernetes-format`/`-k` flag with `serve build` to print the Serve config in a format that can be copy-pasted directly into your [Kubernetes config](serve-in-production-kubernetes).
 You can paste this config into the `RayService` CR.
+`rayClusterConfig`: Please refer to [KubeRay configuration](kuberay-config) for more details.

+:::{tip}
+To enhance the reliability of your application, particularly when dealing with large dependencies that may require a significant amount of time to download, consider increasing the value of the `serviceUnhealthySecondThreshold` to avoid cluster restart.
 :::

+(serve-deploy-app-on-kuberay)=
+## Deploying a Serve application

 When the `RayService` is created, the `KubeRay` controller first creates a Ray cluster using the provided configuration.
 Then, once the cluster is running, it deploys the Serve application to the cluster using the [REST API](serve-in-production-deploying).